Ethylidene norbornene

 Ethylidene norbornene (ENB) is an organic compound that consists of an ethylidene (CH3C(H)=) group attached to norbornene.
 It is a colorless liquid.
 The molecule consists of two sites of unsaturation.
-The compound consists of E- and Z-stereoisomers, but the mixtures are typically not separated.
+The compound consists of (E)- and (Z)-stereoisomers, but the mixtures are typically not separated.

 Preparation and use

 It is prepared by isomerization of vinyl norbornene, which in turn is obtained by the Diels-Alder reaction of butadiene and cyclopentadiene.

 It is a monomer that used in the production of the commercial polymer EPDM.
 Only the ring alkene participates in the copolymerization.
-Tthe exocyclic double bond (the ethylidene group) undergoes sulfur vulcanization.
+The exocyclic double bond (the ethylidene group) undergoes sulfur vulcanization.